 - The location of emergency exits, fire extinguishers, security cameras, and other safety information

-Focus on creating a well-organized and inviting thrift store space that maximizes sales.
+Focus on creating a well-organized, inviting thrift store space to maximize sales.
 For example, fitting rooms are usually in the back of stores to avoid taking space away from displays.
-They’re also there so customers must walk through the store to reach the fitting rooms, resulting in customers discovering more items they want to try on.
+Additionally, customers must walk through the store to reach the fitting rooms, resulting in customers discovering more items they want to try on.

 Next, obtain the initial items and products your thrift store will sell.
-Thrift stores can obtain inventory from:
+Thrift stores can obtain inventory from many sources, including:

 - Wholesalers: If you have a wholesale license, you can receive discounts by purchasing inventory items wholesale or in bulk.
 You can contact manufacturers directly or look for secondhand wholesale sellers for this option.
 For example, Goodwill outlets sell clothing cheaply and by the pound.